 |Cash provided by (used in):|

 Decrease in cash and cash equivalents, and restricted cash

 Non-GAAP Financial Measures

-In addition to operating results as calculated in accordance with generally accepted accounting principles, or GAAP, the Company uses certain non-GAAP financial measures when planning, monitoring, and evaluating operational performance.
+In addition to operating results as calculated in accordance with GAAP, Puma uses certain non-GAAP financial measures when planning, monitoring, and evaluating operational performance.
 The following table presents the Company’s net loss and net loss per share calculated in accordance with GAAP and as adjusted to remove the impact of employee stock-based compensation.
-For the three months ended March 31, 2018 and 2017, stock-based compensation represented approximately 28.3% and 40.7% of operating expense, respectively.
-Although net loss is important to measure financial performance, the Company currently places an emphasis on cash burn and, more specifically, cash used in operations.
-Stock-based compensation appears in GAAP net loss but is removed from net loss to arrive at cash used in operations on the statement of cash flows.
-Due to its noncash nature, the Company believes these non-GAAP measures enhance understanding of financial performance, are more indicative of operational performance and facilitate a better comparison among fiscal periods.
+For the three months ended March 31, 2019 and 2018, stock-based compensation represented approximately 22.4% and 30.4% of operating expenses, respectively, in each case excluding cost of sales.
+Puma’s management believes that these non-GAAP financial measures are useful to enhance understanding of Puma’s financial performance, and are more indicative of its operational performance and facilitate a better comparison among fiscal periods.
 These non-GAAP financial measures are not, and should not be viewed as, substitutes for GAAP reporting measures.